-Political science minor requirements are POL 110/American Government or POL 130/International Relations, one course in comparative politics, one course in international relations, one course in political theory, and one political science option, for a total of five course units.
-Two course units for the minor must be at the 300 or 400 level.
+The Political Science Department offers a minor in political science with five-course units.
+Two-course units for the minor must be at the 300 or 400 level.
 A minimum of 2.5 course units (one-half of the courses required for the minor) must be completed at TCNJ or through a prior approved course exchange program.